 Next step is to cut the J11 trace on the board.
 J11 needs to be used to remove the SWD clock to the target microcontroller on ‘programmer’ Freedom board.
 With this I cut off the resident microcontroller from OpenSDA on the same board:

 So I need to cut the connection between J11 on the backside of the board:

 I recommend to cut the trace and install a dual-pin header/jumper:

-Cutting the J11 trace is only needed for the Freedom ‘programmer’ board.
+:idea: Cutting the J11 trace is only needed for the Freedom ‘programmer’ board.
 If I want to program another Freedom board with the programmer, the ‘target’ board only needs the 10pin ARM Cortex Header populated.
 I have not modified the target board otherwise.
 If using a custom target board, then all what it needs is that ARM Cortex header for the connection.

 Connecting the Boards

 I connect the two boards with the 10pin flat cable, making sure pin 1 connects to pin 1:

 :idea: The debug cable provides 3.3V for the target board.
 In the case of the Freedom board, that’s sufficient to power the target board.
 Otherwise make sure you power properly the target board.

 The ‘programmer’ boards needs to have the MSD (Mass Storage Device) Bootloader loaded: